 Mailpieces that are returned as “undeliverable” are more complicated, and you have some additional work to do figuring out why the mail piece failed, and taking corrective action.

-Finally, it is possible to record your preliminary notice with the county’s recorder office.
+Finally, it is possible to file and record your preliminary notice with the county’s recorder office.
 The California laws do provide for this process, although it is not a requirement.
-Instead, recording a prelim in California is supposed to provide contractors and suppliers with a benefit.
-According to the California statutes, the county is supposed to notify all contractors and suppliers who record their preliminary notices whenever a “Notice of Completion” is filed on the project.
+Instead, filing a prelim in California is supposed to provide contractors and suppliers with a benefit.
+According to the California statutes, the county is supposed to notify all contractors and suppliers who file their preliminary notices whenever a “Notice of Completion” is filed on the project.
 Since a “Notice of Completion” impacts the mechanic’s lien deadlines in California, it would be fantastic to get a notification whenever one is filed on the project.

 The problem, however, is that the cost greatly exceeds the benefits, and the benefits are not very clear at all anyway.

-As such, while the concept of recording a preliminary notice in California is nice, the execution of this is not nice at all.
+As such, while the concept of filing a preliminary notice in California is nice, the execution of this is not nice at all.
 In most circumstances, you shouldn’t even think about it.
 It’s not worth it.
 For more, check out this question on our Expert Center: Am I required to record – or should I record – a California preliminary notice?

 Conclusion — You Can Always Get More Preliminary Notice Help at Levelset